Frequently-Asked Questions

 Where Will My Project Be Available?

 Lulu.com is a book distributor, which means it will make your book available through the websites of Amazon, Barnes & Noble, and Apple’s iBookstore.
 Each of those distributors takes a big cut of your revenue (roughly half).
-For books, ISBNs are obtained through Lulu, LCCNs can be granted by the Library of Congress, and DOIs are minted through the Knowledge Commons repository, and the free downloads are hosted there as well.
+For books, ISBNs are obtained through Lulu, LCCNs can be granted by the Library of Congress, and DOIs are minted through the Knowledge Commons Works repository, and the free downloads are hosted there.
+Our books are in Thoth Open Metadata, .

 Lulu has its own online marketplace where people can purchase your book.
 Play Story Press only links to Lulu because the revenues on those books are substantially higher for authors.
 (This is how many independent and small publisher operate.)